-Stephen Blais the Ontario Liberal Caucus Critic for Municipal Affairs and Housing, Transportation and Infrastructure, Government and Consumer Services, Economic Development and Indigenous Relations and Reconciliation.
+Stephen Blais is the Ontario Liberal Caucus Chair and Critic for Municipal Affairs and Housing, Transportation and Economic Development and Trade.

 Stephen has dedicated much of his professional life to public service to the residents of Orléans and Cumberland.